syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Range-Column.md

 * Since the [RangeColumnSeries]() requires two Y values for each point, your data should contain both the high and low values.
 These high and low values specify the maximum and minimum ranges of the point.

-N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.
+N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

 {% tabs %}